 Definition of Shaping

-Shaping is the process of extracting your data from the source, and transforming the data so that you can load it into Power BI (often referred to as ETL).
-The reason I like the word Shaping is that it clearly describes what is normally needed as the first step in any BI project.
-The shape of your data refers to
+Shaping is the process of extracting your data from the source, transforming the data into the shape you need, and then loading it into Power BI.
+This process is often referred to as ETL (extract, transform and load).
+The reason I like the word shaping is that it clearly describes what you are actually doing in this step.
+The process of shaping your data includes:

 Definition of Modelling

 Modelling is the process of designing the structure of your tables of data, building the relationships between your tables, and writing measures to extract the business insights you need in your reports.